xeoncross/wnmp/readme.txt

 Running the Server
 --------------------------------------------------------------------------------
 After each package has been placed in the correct folder then run the start_server.bat (by double-clicking) to start WNMP!
 Run stop_server.bat to close everything.
 It's as easy as that!
-After each package has been placed in the correct folder then run the start_server.bat (by double-clicking) to start WNMP!
-Run stop_server.bat to close everything.
-It's as easy as that!

 --------------------------------------------------------------------------------
 Notes